vmware-tanzu/observability-event-resource/README.md

   to a previous event's `get` step, containing its `id` file.
 * `event_name`: *Required if action is `start` or `create`, ignored if action is `end`*.
 The name of the event to be created
-* `annotations`: *Optional, ignored if action is `end`*.
+* `annotations`: *Optional*.
 A map of key-value pairs that will be added as annotations to the event.
   Values MUST be strings.
 In addition to any annotations specified here, the following annotations will be added:
   ```
   concourse-team: ${BUILD_TEAM_NAME}
   concourse-pipeline: ${BUILD_PIPELINE_NAME}